-IMPORTANT: Please ensure to take regular snapshots or to clone the primary Site to protect from any hardware issues or any other accidental failures.
-It is recommended to do it each time after you change the configuration of repositories, methods, chains, events and policies or add/remove servers in the cluster.
+IMPORTANT: Ensure to take regular snapshots or to clone the primary site to protect from any hardware issues or any other accidental failures.
+It is recommended to do it each time after you change the configuration of repositories, methods, chains, events and policies, or add or remove servers in the cluster.

-You can convert DB Slave of primary site to Global master.
+You can convert DB server of primary site to Global Master.
 This requires corresponding DNS changes.
 Nothing can be done if Global Master and all slaves are lost.

-1.3.3 Enterprise Architecture with Load Balancer
+1.4.3 Enterprise Architecture With A Load Balancer